sonic-net/SONiC/doc/fpmsyncd/frr_sonic_protobuf_channel.md

 ![FRR-SONiC Communication Channel Overview](images/example-srv6-sid.png) *Figure 2: Example: Netlink cannot be used to program an SRv6 SID in SONiC*

-As shown in Figure 2, the SONiC data model includes attributes (block_len, node_len, func_len, arg_len) that are not present in the kernel data model.
+As shown in Figure 2, the SONiC data model includes attributes (`block_len`, `node_len`, `func_len`, `arg_len`) that are not present in the kernel data model.

-In order to program the SID in SONiC, FPM generates a Netlink message that only contains the information required by the kernel (sid_value, action, vrf_table).
-Since some mandatory attributes are missing (block_len, node_len, func_len, arg_len), this Netlink message cannot be used to program the SID in SONiC and results in an error when FPM attempts to do so.
+In order to program the SID in SONiC, FPM generates a Netlink message that only contains the information required by the kernel (`sid_value`, `action`, `vrf_table`).
+Since some mandatory attributes are missing (`block_len`, `node_len`, `func_len`, `arg_len`), this Netlink message cannot be used to program the SID in SONiC and results in an error when FPM attempts to do so.

 *Note: SRv6 is merely one example, but this issue is general and exists for other features as well.*

 #### 4.1.2.
 Solution

-To overcome these limitations, a new module called FPM SONiC (`dplane_fpm_sonic`) will be added.
-This module will be specifically designed to program the SONiC data plane.
-It will be hosted under the SONiC repository and maintained by the SONiC community.
-The new FPM SONiC module will enable the SONiC community to develop the features they require without the need to modify FRR.
-The FPM SONiC module will encode the routing information provided by FRR in a SONiC-specific Netlink message.
-The format of this message will be tailored to the SONiC data model and will include all information required to program the feature in SONiC.
+To overcome these limitations, we introduce a new module called FPM SONiC (`dplane_fpm_sonic`).
+This module is specifically designed to program the SONiC data plane.
+It is hosted under the SONiC repository and maintained by the SONiC community.
+The new FPM SONiC module enables the SONiC community to develop the features they require without the need to modify FRR.
+It encodes the routing information provided by FRR in a SONiC-specific Netlink message.
+The format of this message is tailored to the SONiC data model and includes all information required to program the feature in SONiC.

 ## 5. High-Level Design

 ### 5.1.
 New FPM SONiC module

-A new FPM module called FPM SONiC (`dplane_fpm_sonic`) will be created.
-Initially, the new FPM SONiC module will be a copy of the current FPM module.
-This ensures backward compatibility with the current FPM module: the new FPM SONiC module will support all the functionalities and all Netlink messages supported by the current FPM module.
+We introduce a new FPM module called FPM SONiC (`dplane_fpm_sonic`).
+Initially, this new FPM SONiC module is a copy of the current FPM module.
+It supports all functionalities and Netlink messages supported by the current FPM module.
+This guarantees backward compatibility and ensures a smooth transition to the new module without any loss of functionality.

 Over the time, the SONiC community can extend the new FPM SONiC module by adding SONiC-specific Netlink TLVs to support any use case in SONiC.